Cybernetics Society

 The Cybernetics Society is a UK-based learned society that exists to promote the understanding of Cybernetics.
 The core activity of the Cybernetics Society is the organization and facilitation of scientific meetings, conferences, and social events.
 The society's website provides information and news items for professionals in the field and the general audience in order to improve the understanding of cybernetics and associated disciplines.
-Among the activities of the Society are:
+The society was founded at King's College London by Dr Haneef Fatmi, Dr Kevin Clifton, Dr David Hayes, Dr Alan Hill, and Dr Christopher Harris.
+The society is authorised following the Friendly Societies Act 1974 and members and fellows of the Society can use the credentials of MCybS and FCybS.
+Notable members of the society include Martin Smith who for many years was the President and Dr D.J.
+Stewart who has been the Vice President.